DiceDB/dice/docs/src/content/docs/commands/EXPIRE.md

 EXPIRE sets an expiry (in seconds) on a specified key.
 After the expiry time has elapsed, the key will be automatically deleted.

-> If you want to delete the expirtation time on the key, you can use the PERSIST command.
+> If you want to delete the expiration time on the key, you can use the PERSIST command.

 The command returns 1 if the expiry was set, and 0 if the key already had an expiry set.
 The command supports the following options: